tpett20/chorderly-game/README.md

     - If Value of Player Sequence at Input Index in NOT Equal to Value of Computer Sequence at Input Index, Game Over<br/>

 Game Over<br/>
+    - Replace High Score if Player Score is Higher
     - Remove Event Listeners from Game Squares<br/>
     - Display Game Over Message for Specified Message Duration<br/>
     - Render<br/>